Last updated March 5th, 2022.

 There isn’t any shortage of investment advice on the internet.
-Everyone appears to have their own ideas about the best places to invest, whether it’s student housing in the U.K. or stocks in Japan.
+Everyone appears to have their own ideas about the best places to invest, whether it’s stocks in Korea or student housing in Singapore.

 It’s certainly no coincidence that the people giving the advice often stand to gain from people following their recommendations.

-There are over 190 countries in the world.
-Most of them are places you probably are not even aware of, let alone considered investing your money in.
+There are over 190 countries on Earth.
+Most of them are places you probably aren’t aware of, let alone considered investing your money in.

-We all know about China and Germany.
-These markets are easily accessed by anyone with an internet connection and a brokerage account.
+We all know about large economies like China and Japan.
+Their stock markets are easily accessed by anyone with an internet connection and an online brokerage account.

-Did you know Cambodia hasn’t had a recession in over 20 years?
+Cambodia hasn’t had a recession in over 20 years.
 Here’s a chart showing the frontier market’s annual GDP growth rate since 1995 alongside the world’s average.

-Experts still disagree over what extent the theory is actually true.
-However, in the most basic sense, it states the price of an asset already reflects all publicly available information about it.
+However, in the most basic sense, it states that the price of an asset already reflects all publicly available information about it.

 A direct result is that you can’t beat the market – at least according to efficient market theory.